1960s

 1969

-St. Jude enrolls thousands of local infants in a successful nutritional program, which serves as the prototype for WIC, the federal health and nutrition program for women, infants and children.
+St. Jude partners with Memphis Area Project South (MAP-South) as one of the first sites in the U.S. to participate in a USDA food distribution program, which serves as the prototype for WIC, the federal health and nutrition program for women, infants and children.

 image of man in white coat working at microscope